Which app should I use to learn a language? Duolingo, Memrise, Babbel, Quizlet, Busuu?

 Nonetheless, building your vocabulary range by using flash or index cards. is a highly effective strategy and caters to visual, cognitive, haptic learners alike.
 While popular apps like Memrise use the flash card principle as well, writing the cards by hand is more effective.
 This haptic contact with the word you establish by writing down the word, in combination with phrasing sample sentences that use the word in context seems to be the winning formula for remembering words long-term rather than just short-term.
 I also found that most clients who used the apps had a decent passive but a very poor active vocabulary, whereas handwritten flash cards bridge the gap between the two.

-In summary, whatever it is you to learn a new language, try to combine one of the apps with proper lessons.
+In summary, try to combine one of the apps with proper lessons.
 Otherwise, you might not go very far.
 What is your experience with using the apps?
 Let me know in the comments section.
 Thanks for reading!

 To find out more about me and my German lessons, just click on the links below: